Mass (2004 film)

 Mass: Dammunte Kasko is a 2004 Indian Telugu-language masala film directed by Raghava Lawrence (in his directorial debut) and produced by Nagarjuna under Annapurna Studios.
-The film stars Nagarjuna himself in the titular character, alongside Jyothika, Charmy Kaur, Raghuvaran and Rahul Dev.
+The film stars Nagarjuna himself as the titular character, alongside Jyothika, Charmy Kaur, Raghuvaran and Rahul Dev.
 The music was composed by Devi Sri Prasad, while Shyam K. Naidu and Marthand K. Venkatesh handled the cinematography and editing respectively.

 Mass was released on 23 December 2004 and became the highest-grossing film in Nagarjuna's career.
-The film was dubbed and released in Tamil as Veeran and later in Hindi as Meri Jung - One Man Army.
-The film was unofficially remade in Bangladeshi Bengali as Khomota (2007).
+The film was dubbed and released in Tamil as Veeran and later in Hindi as Meri Jung: One-Man Army.
+The film was unofficially remade in Bangladeshi Bengali as Khomota (2006).

 Plot

 Ganesh, an orphan, lives with his best friend Aadi and is in love with Anjali, a college student and the daughter of Satya, a disabled crime boss in Vizag.
 Anjali restricts from falling for Ganesh as it would land him in danger, but she finally accepts his feelings.
 Anjali tells Ganesh that they should marry immediately before her brother Seshu and Satya tries to separate them.
 While on their way to the temple where Anjali is waiting, Ganesh finds that he forgot to bring his late mother's photo and goes back to bring it with him.
 Aadi reaches the temple for Ganesh and Anjali's wedding, but finds Seshu forcing her to return with him.
 Seshu kills Aadi when he tries to stop him from taking Anjali away.
-Ganesh gets enraged at Adi's death, where moves into Vizag under a new identity as Mass and begins to eradicate Satya and Seshu's crime syndicate.
+Ganesh gets enraged at Aadi's death, where moves into Vizag under a new identity as Mass and begins to eradicate Satya and Seshu's crime syndicate.
 In a final confrontation Ganesh fights with Seshu and defeats him, where he reunites with Anjali and leaves the city.
 Satya kills Seshu out of disgrace and commits suicide, thus avenging Aadi's death.